Kickin' and Screamin'

-Kickin' and Screamin' is the fourth studio album by American rapper Krizz Kaliko, released on May 15, 2012.
-It debuted at #43 on the Billboard 200, making it his most successful album.
+Kickin' and Screamin' is the fourth studio album by American rapper Krizz Kaliko.
+It was released on May 15, 2012 via Strange Music.
+Production was handled by Seven, Young Fyre and Ben Cybulsky.
+It features guest appearances from Tech N9ne, Big Scoob, Twiztid, 816 Boyz, Bernz, Chamillionaire, Prozak, Rittz, Scenario, T-Pain, Twista and Wrekonize.
+The album debuted at number 43 on the Billboard 200, number 7 on the Top R&B/Hip-Hop Albums, number 4 on the Top Rap Albums and number 11 on the Independent Albums charts in the United States, making it his most successful album.

 Background

 Krizz Kaliko first announced the title of his album in early 2011.
-After the release of Tech N9ne's EP Klusterfuk, Strange Music began to reveal information on the upcoming album by Krizz Kaliko.
+After the release of Tech N9ne's extended play Klusterfuk, Strange Music began to reveal information on the upcoming album by Krizz Kaliko.
 On March 15, 2012, Krizz Kaliko contacted rapper Hopsin through Twitter for a collaboration for the album.
 Several days later, Hopsin responded and agreed to collaborate for the album.

 On April 3, 2012, a pre-order for the album was released.
 The pre-order includes the free download of the album's bonus track, "Bad Man" featuring Oobergeek.
 Revealed features for the album include Tech N9ne, Wrekonize and Bernz of ¡Mayday!, Twiztid, Chamillionaire, Twista, T-Pain and Rittz.
 It had been revealed through Twitter that Hopsin was intended to be on the album, however the track was not completed in time to make the album.